 But as many startups move from the stage of bootstrapping to achieving larger growth, the question for the small business owner then becomes- how do you determine the salary increments?
 Your priority is to keep employees happy while also ensuring you do not overpay them.

-While you may feel like an employee’s performance has stagnated or they are not living up to their full potential, it is still vital to consider them for an increment for the simple reason that cost of living rises every year.
+While you may feel like an employee’s performance has stagnated or they are not living up to their full potential, it is still vital to consider them for an increment for the simple reason that the cost of living rises every year.

 As an employer, you are also constrained about what you can offer your employees because of the state of your finances.
-It is difficult, often during the early days of your business, to allocate a great deal of resources towards salaries and you might not be able to offer employees a salary comparable with their skills.
+It is difficult, often during the early days of your business, to allocate a lot of resources towards salaries and you might not be able to offer employees a salary comparable with their skills.

 Remember it is less expensive to retain an employee than hiring and training a new one.
 Increments are one of the ways that we show employees that we value their contributions and hope that they continue to grow along with the company.

 Ensure that your discussions around increments are not purely transactional, focused on money alone.
-Let your employee know how much you appreciate their contribution and how you count on their efforts and loyalty in order for your company to thrive.
+Let your employees know how much you appreciate their contribution and how you count on their efforts and loyalty in order for your company to thrive.